TeddysHoney/PaleoGen_and_VegMod/README.md

 # Paleogenetics and Vegetation Modelling
-Repository for the Paleogenetics and Vegetation Modelling Group at the University of Bern
+Repository for the [Paleogenetics and Vegetation Modelling Group](https://www.ips.unibe.ch/research/palgen/index_eng.html) at the University of Bern.
+All files were created for this group.

 ## New Members
 Follow the instructions in the [UBELIX Starter Kit](Instructions/UBELIX_Starter_Kit.md) to create an account on UBELIX (UniBe HPC) and access the group's database